 The Master of Social Work Program exposes students to issues and methods of social work and to the relationships between social work programs and the legal system.
 It is offered through the School of Social Work, University of Maryland Baltimore, (410) 706-7922.

 The purpose of the Doctor of Pharmacy dual degree program is to facilitate the integration of these two academic programs to prepare students for a diverse range of health care and legal careers.
 This program is offered through the School of Pharmacy at the University of Maryland Baltimore.
 A very useful FAQ about the dual degree program is located at http://www.pharmacy.umaryland.edu/academics/dualdegrees/PharmD-JD.html.
 For more information, you can call the School of Pharmacy Admissions Office at (410) 706-7653 or contact Lauren Levy, Managing Director of the Law & Health Care Program at the School of Law (410-706-5369).

-Through the School of Public Affairs at the University of Maryland College Park, students may earn either a Master of Public Policy or Master of Public Management.
-These programs develop the critical and analytical skills necessary to the formulation and management of public sector programs.
-Students in their early career (Master of Public Policy) program must complete 48 credits of approved courses, including the 7 Core courses and the courses of one of the approved specializations.
-(Early Career students in one of the School's joint degree programs have slightly different requirements.)
-Students in the mid career (Master of Public Management) program must complete 36 credits of approved courses, including the 7 Core courses (unless one Core course is waived as provided below) and the courses of either one of the approved specializations or a custom specialization with the approval of their faculty advisor.
-Additional information may be obtained at (301) 405-6330 or http://www.puaf.umd.edu/prospective/programs/jointmasters.html
+Through the School of Public Policy at the University of Maryland College Park, students may earn a Master of Public Policy.
+This program develops the critical and analytical skills necessary to the formulation of public policy and management of public sector and nonprofit programs.
+Students in the Master of Public Policy program must complete 48 credits of approved courses, including the 6 Core courses and the courses of one of the approved specializations.
+You may obtain additional information at firstname.lastname@example.org, (301) 405-6331, or http://publicpolicy.umd.edu/prospective-students/master-public-policy/dual-degree-programs.